GramAddict/docs/README.md

 - Loads of available filters to customize who you interact with
     - you can blacklist people in order to avoid to interact with them
     - biography main characters
-    - private / pubblic
+    - private / pubblic / business / non business account
     - number of posts / followers / following
-    - other more!
+    - ... and more!

 ## Contributors